-Brownish discharge during pregnancy is a common occurrence reported by more than 20% pregnant women.
-It is a reddish-brown discharge from the vagina which happens throughout the pregnancy.
-This is basically old blood that from your uterus that is being expelled in the form of spotting.
+About 20% of women experience brown discharge during pregnancy.
+Brown discharge is actually a reddish-brown discharge from the vagina that can happen throughout pregnancy.
+Brown discharge is basically old blood from the uterus that is expelled.
 It may start from early pregnancy and continue until the 37th week, i.e until labour.
 The amount and colour may also vary depending on the cause of the discharge.
-It can be differentiated from menstrual bleeding and that of a miscarriage by both its colour, and amount is less.
+It can be differentiated from menstrual bleeding and a miscarriage by its colour and amount.

 Different Types of Brown Discharge During Pregnancy

 Brown discharge can vary in colour and each type of brown discharge can indicate a health issue.
 Given below are the different types of brown discharge basis the colour of vaginal discharge:

 - Pinkish-brown – Cervical irritation, ectopic pregnancy or miscarriage

 - Dark-brown – Early stages of miscarriage or an ectopic pregnancy

 - Blackish-brown – Miscarriage, infections of the vagina, uterus or cervix

 Spotting or brownish discharge occurs during implantation from 6 days of ovulation to the first few weeks of gestation.
 Sometimes in early pregnancy, the uterus expels old blood that causes spotting or brownish discharge.
 Cervical and vaginal sensitivity can also cause a small amount of bleeding or a brownish discharge at different times of the pregnancy.
 Bleeding from the vagina in early pregnancy is very common and happens in 25% of pregnancies.